ChenqiKONG/EchoFAS/README.md

 # Usage
 1. Downloading Echo-Spoof database.
 2. python train_fusion.py for reproducing the results. (change the training, validation, and test csv paths according to different phones.)
-3. python test_fusion.py for inference and evaluation. (change the test csv paths accordingly.)
+3. python test_fusion.py for inference and evaluation. (change the test csv path and model path accordingly.)

 # FAS detection results for different smartphones